-The SLES evaluation covers a potentially distributed, but closed network of IBM servers (xSeries, pSeries, zSeries, iSeries, and eServer) running the evaluated version of SLES.
+The RHEL evaluation covers a potentially distributed, but closed network of IBM servers (xSeries model 335) running the evaluated version of RHEL.

-The TOE Security Functions (TSF) consist of functions of SLES that run in kernel mode plus some trusted processes.
-These are the functions that enforce the security policy as defined in this Security Target.
+The TOE Security Functions (TSF) consist of functions of RHEL that run in kernel mode plus some trusted processes.
+These are the functions that enforce the security policy as defined in the Security Target [7].
 Tools and commands executed in user mode that are used by an administrative user need also to be trusted to manage the system in a secure way.
 But they are not considered to be part of this TSF.

-Also the hardware, the BootProm firmware and the logical partitioning software (zSeries and iSeries) is considered not to be part of the TOE but part of the TOE environment.
+Also the hardware, the BootProm firmware is considered not to be part of the TOE but part of the TOE environment.